codecapsules-io/codecapsules-docs/docs/tutorials/build-flask-htmx-app.md

 - **hx-target** – This attribute accepts the `id` of the element you want to update after a successful request or when an event is triggered.
 Take note of the preceding `#` that’s written before the `id` value.

     - You might have noticed that we didn’t use an `id` value in the table, but used a value of `closest tr` instead.
-This swaps the closest table row with the HTML that’ll be returned by the request when an action is triggered.
-The closest row will always be the same row in which an event or request was triggered either by the “Edit Title” button or the “Delete” button.
+This swaps the closest table row with the HTML that will be returned by the request when an action is triggered.
+The closest row will always be the same row in which an event or request was triggered, either by the “Edit Title” button or the “Delete” button.

 - **hx-swap** – The [hx-swap](https://htmx.org/docs/#swapping) attribute allows you to specify how you want to partially reload the page or swap elements with new ones.
 It updates the UI in the section specified in the `hx-target` attribute.